Glossary

 by Tabby Refael

-Purim is a Jewish holiday celebrated on the 14th of the Jewish month of Adar that commemorates the defeat of a genocidal plot against the Jews in ancient Persia during the Achaemenid Empire.
+Purim is a Jewish holiday celebrated on the 14th of the Jewish month of Adar.
+It commemorates the foiling of a genocidal plot against the Jews during the Achaemenid Empire in ancient Persia…(more

 q

-Queen Esther has been celebrated throughout time in both art and literature as well annually with the festival of Purim.
-In the 5th Century BC the Persian King Ahasuerus, dissatisfied with his wife…(more)
+Queen Esther has been celebrated through time in art, literature, and the annual festival, Purim.
+In the 5th Century BC, the Persian King Ahasuerus, dissatisfied with his wife…(more)

 r